Rates from USD 6565» VIEW RATES

 Snook, big size snapper, mouton snapper, horse eye jack and other species you can find in the flats and channels.
 Permit have been seen on 5 different flats, up to 20lbs.
 The area is very protected and rarely exists the chance of cancelling the fishing day for bad weather.
 Occasionally, there may be a short run to another spot through some rough water due to a cold front, but within a matter of minutes you will reach new flats away from the wind.

-The package includes: reception in Havana airports; airfare Havana/Nueva Gerona/Havana; 6-full days of fishing and 7-night accommodation in the "AVALON FLEET I " yacht.
-Meals and beverages (with limit) are included.
+The package includes: reception in Havana airports; charter flight Havana/Nueva Gerona/Havana; 6-full days of fishing and 7-night accommodation in the "AVALON FLEET I " yacht.
+Meals and beverages, open bar.

 High season starts on mid Febrary till last week of June.
 Low season starts on January till mid February and from last weeks of June till July.